SAP-samples/upscale-commerce-external-application/README.md

 ## Samples:

 1) Store Locator: Displays a Google Map with all Fulfillment Stores in your Upscale tenant.
 It can be configured to display inventory per product per store.
 This sample creates allows the Store Locator Custom Component to access store and inventory information.
-[Read more](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary)
+[Read more](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary), [See Branch](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary)

 ## Requirements